1202kbs/Generative-Adversarial-Text-to-Image-Synthesis-Tensorflow/README.md

 -----

 The Annotated_MNIST.py is a thickness and skew labeler for MNIST handwritten digit dataset, intended to be used for toy text to image generation tasks or specific classification tasks.
 More details can be found in [this](https://github.com/1202kbs/Annotated_MNIST) repository.

+This GAN was not able to learn proper associations between input sentences and image features due to the lack of depth.
+Any modifications to the model structure/configuration is welcome.